anni-2004/tendorix2/PRD.md

 **User Stories**:
 - As a user, I want to enter my company details so that the system knows my business information
-- As a user, I want to specify my business capabilities so that matching is accurate
+- As a user, I want to specify my business capabilities using dropdown selections so that matching is accurate
 - As a user, I want to provide financial information so that I'm matched with appropriate tender values
 - As a user, I want to describe my tender experience so that the system understands my expertise
 - As a user, I want to set my geographic preferences so that I receive location-relevant tenders